The beginnings of various regional democracies in what is now Canada, after the War of 1812

 At the same time, by the late 18th and early 19th centuries, the “Canadien” francophone culture of the lower St. Lawrence valley had been putting down roots for more than a century and a half.
 As Pierre Berton noted, most English-speaking people in British North America at the time of the War of 1812 “certainly did not call themselves Canadian … That word was reserved for their French-speaking neighbours.”

 By the end of the War, however, “Canada” and “Canadian” had begun to add some fresh meanings.
-And these meanings started an uncharted new journey down the road to the unusual British imperial experiment known as the Canadian confederation of 1867.
+And these meanings started an uncharted new journey down the road to the unusual British imperial experiment that became the Canadian confederation of 1867.

 Meanwhile, a decade after the end of the War of 1812 a new wave of mass migration to the second British North America was underway.
 This time most of the migrants came not from the United States but directly from the United Kingdom across the sea.
 As a British liberal historian from the age of imperial sunset would explain in the 1920s : “The second quarter of the nineteenth century was the period in the settlement of Canada, Australia, and New Zealand which decided that those lands should be peopled mainly from Britain, and should become parts of a free British Commonwealth of Nations.”
 (George Macaulay Trevelyan).